brooklynrail/brooklynrail-platform/content/events/2022/10/vanessa-german-the-rarest-black-woman-on-the-planet-earth.md

 ---
 title: "vanessa german: THE RAREST BLACK WOMAN ON THE PLANET EARTH"
-deck: Featuring german and Amber Jamilla Musser
+deck: Featuring german and Amber Jamilla Musser, with Yaz Lancaster
-summary: "Artist vanessa german joins Rail contributor Amber Jamilla Musser for a conversation.
-We conclude with a poetry reading. "
+summary: Artist vanessa german joins Rail contributor Amber Jamilla Musser for a conversation.
+We conclude with a poetry reading by Yaz Lancaster.
 people:
   - person: vanessa-german
   - person: amber-musser